apache/spark/docs/running-on-kubernetes.md

 ```

-If no volume is set as local storage, Spark uses temporary scratch space to spill data to disk during shuffles and other operations.
+If none volume is set as local storage, Spark uses temporary scratch space to spill data to disk during shuffles and other operations.
 When using Kubernetes as the resource manager the pods will be created with an [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) volume mounted for each directory listed in `SPARK_LOCAL_DIRS`.
 If no directories are explicitly specified then a default directory is created and configured appropriately.

 `emptyDir` volumes use the ephemeral storage feature of Kubernetes and do not persist beyond the life of the pod.